varunmc/cassandra-server/README.md

 });
 ```

-The different log levels are: 'debug', 'info', 'warn', 'stderr' and 'error'. `message` is a string describing the log entry for all levels except in the case of 'error' where `message` is an [Error][error] object.
+The different log levels are: 'debug', 'info', 'warn', 'stderr' and 'error'. `message` is a string describing the log entry for all log levels except in the case of 'error' where `message` is an [Error][error] object.

 # Changelog #
 Visit the [Releases][releases] page for more details.

+* [v2.2.0](https://github.com/varunmc/cassandra-server/tree/v2.2.0) - Added options parameter to ```cassandra.restart```
 * [v2.1.0](https://github.com/varunmc/cassandra-server/tree/v2.1.0) - Consolidated all log events into one
 * [v2.0.0](https://github.com/varunmc/cassandra-server/tree/v2.0.0) - Discontinued providing recommended client
 * [v1.3.1](https://github.com/varunmc/cassandra-server/tree/v1.3.1) - Updated documentation